wandb/docs/docs/guides/track/log/log-models.md

 <summary>Example: Download and use a logged model</summary>

-For example, the proceeding code snippet shows how to use a model with `use_model` method.
-The user called the `use_model` API and specified the name of the model artifact they are fetching along with a reference to the version in order to access and download the model.
+For example, in the proceeding code snippet a user called the `use_model` API.
+They specified the name of the model artifact they want to fetch and they also provided a version/alias.
 They then stored the path that is returned from the API to the `downloaded_model_path` variable.

 ```python
 import wandb